bmp-dot/QuickStartCalmDSL/README.md

 ## Optional: Getting started with git

 Speaking of git lets contiue on and push our blueprint to git.
-We will need a github.com account before you can get started.
+We will need a github.com account before you can get started

 -   Logon to git and create new repo "dsl-blueprints"